 Radiation Leach & Death Metal

 As early as 1990, death metal bands were giving this focus on suffering and endings environmentalist twists.
-Albums like Polluted Inheritance’s Ecocide focussed on the suffering of the planet and owed debts to bands across the generic divide in metallic hardcore, such as Earth Crisis and Liberator, who released albums and graphic novels in which animal liberation activists brushed up against the machinery of the state.
-Grindcore was associated with animal rights thanks to the vegetarian (and later vegan) activism of early scene leaders Carcass and Napalm Death.
+Albums like Polluted Inheritance’s Ecocide focussed on the suffering of the planet and owed debts to metallic hardcore bands, such as Earth Crisis and Liberator, who released albums and graphic novels in which animal liberation activists brushed up against the machinery of the state.
+Grindcore, too, became associated with animal rights thanks to the vegetarian (and later vegan) activism of early scene leaders Carcass and Napalm Death.

 This apparent nihilism has been critiqued, like the apparent romanticism of black metal, as a dead-end discourse, offering little to mainstream environmentalists.
 Such readings are in keeping with the Environmental Humanities’ ever greater distrust of tropes that read as apocalyptic.
 But these views rely on the idea that literal readings of lyrics are enough to determine what music is and does.
 Interviews with pioneering bands attest to ways in which, far from leading to despair, this dystopian vision has created communities of action.
 ‘One thing I wanted to get into with you’, the music journalist Matt Bacon began, in an interview with Bill Steer of Carcass,